Kauaʻi: Economy

 Land in Kauaʻi is very fertile; farmers raise many varieties of fruit and other crops.
 Guava, coffee, sugarcane, mango, banana, papaya, avocado, star fruit, kava, noni and pineapple are all cultivated on the island, but most agricultural land is used for raising cattle.

 Kauaʻi is home to the U.S. Navy's "Barking Sands" Pacific Missile Range Facility, on the western shore.

 MF and HF ("shortwave") radio station WWVH, sister station to WWV and low frequency WWVB in Fort Collins, Colorado, is on the west coast of Kauaʻi, about 3 mi south of Barking Sands.
-WWVH, WWV and WWVB are operated by the US National Institute of Standards and Technology, broadcasting standard time and frequency information to the public.
+WWVH, WWV and WWVB are operated by the U.S. National Institute of Standards and Technology, broadcasting standard time and frequency information to the public.

 Energy

 Kauaʻi Island Utility Cooperative was formed in November 2002.
 KIUC operates as a not-for-profit organization that is owned by its members and governed by an elected board of directors.
 It serves 39,978 meters (electric accounts).
 Of those, it has 29,000 residential member-owners and 4,000 commercial member-owners.
 KIUC serves 550 square miles with 1,530 transmission and distribution lines.
 Its generating capacity is 259.2 megawatts.
 In 2023, KIUC reported that 57.8% of its electricity came from renewable energy sources.
 In 2023, the fuel mix by source was 42.1% fossil fuel, 24.7% utility solar, 13.4% customer solar, and 7.8% biomass.
 KIUC is headquartered in Līhuʻe.

 In the 1970s, Kauaʻi burned sugarcane waste to supply most of its electricity.

 By 2008, transition of energy sources and growth in generating capacity had occurred, with most of Kauaʻi's electricity produced by imported liquid petroleum.
 In 2006 and 2007, the inputs cost $69.3 million and $83 million, respectively.
 By 2011, 92% of KIUC's power came from diesel.

 By 2017, KIUC's fuel mix was 56% fossil fuels, 9% hydroelectric, 12% biomass and 23% solar.
 KIUC integrated large-scale solar into its grid so that, during sunny daylight hours, 97% or more of its generation came from renewable sources.
 KIUC offers $1,000 rebates to residential customers who have solar water heating systems installed on their homes.

 In 2017, KIUC opened a Tesla Energy 13 MW / 52 MWh battery next to the 12 MW Kapaia solar plant for 13.9¢/kWh.
 In December 2018, KIUC opened an AES Distributed Energy project for 20 MW solar with 20 MW / 100 MWh batteries priced at 11.1¢/kWh.